AI PM Case Study

 Focused on gentle guidance, not diagnostic labels — supportive, not clinical.

-AI detects declining engagement and adjusts touchpoint frequency and tone.
+AI detects declining engagement and fatigue index and adjusts touchpoint frequency and tone.

 Clinician burden vs. insight value